bagisto/bagisto-docs/create_package.md

 ![provider](assets/images/Bagisto_Docs_Images/PackageDevelopment/provider-all.png){: .screenshot-dimension .center}

-Now we need to extend admin::layouts.master as @extends(‘admin::layouts.master’) to packages/acme/HelloWorld/src/Resources & we can write CSS for our packages.
-If you don’t want to include this one then you need to create your own master file which includes your packages CSS & js.
+Till now, we configured our package HelloWorld and now we need to extend the default layout of our admin panel by using @extends('admin::layouts.content') in file `packages/acme/HelloWorld/src/Resources/views/admin/index.php` &we can write CSS for our packages.
+If you don’t want to include this one then you can create your own master file which includes your packages CSS & JS.

 ![layout-content](assets/images/Bagisto_Docs_Images/PackageDevelopment/layout-content.png){: .screenshot-dimension .center}